tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 * Click `Open Mod Pack Folder`.
 * Enter the folder with the name of your modpack

-You can copy `enabled.json` and `install.txt` to your script directory and they will be used next time the script is run.
+You can copy `enabled.json` and `install.txt` to your script directory and they will be used next time the script is run (run `./manage-tModLoaderServer.sh --mods-only` to install mods immediately).

 ### Launching
 To run tModLoader, you just need to navigate to your install directory (`~/tModLoader` for GitHub, `~/Steam/steamapps/common/tModLoader` for SteamCMD, by default), and run `./start-tModLoaderServer.sh`.
+There is also a `--start` argument that will launch the game.

 #### Automatically Selecting A World
 If you want to run tModLoader without needing any input on startup (such as from an init system), then all you need to do is copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/serverconfig.txt) and change the settings how you like.
 Additional options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file)